Emma is a creative writing and history student who enjoys sharing her thoughts and writing with others.

 Starting with perhaps the most popular of dual identity Christian deities, the Virgen de Guadalupe is an example of this phenomenon.
-You can get a more in depth look at this deity's background here, but for a quick overview, this deity was created by Miguel Sanchez, a Catholic priest, in 1648, but was embraced by the Christian clergy in Mexico as a way to convert the Indigenous population because of her Indian appearance.
+You can get a more in-depth look at this deity's background here, but for a quick overview, this deity was created by Miguel Sanchez, a Catholic priest, in 1648, but was embraced by the Christian clergy in Mexico as a way to convert the Indigenous population because of her Indian appearance.
 A church was built for her on the Hill of Tepeyac, which was also the site of the pagan Nahua goddess, Tonantzin.
-Indians made pilgrimages to this site for centuries and even well into the 18th century, Indians that made this pilgrimage were going to pay homage to Tonantzin, not Guadalupe.
-However, this manifestation of Christian faith was acceptable to the Catholic clergy because the image that this portrayed was that of Christian converts.
+Indians made pilgrimages to this site for centuries, and even well into the 18th century, Indians that made this pilgrimage were going to pay homage to Tonantzin (not Guadalupe).
+However, this manifestation of the Christian faith was acceptable to the Catholic clergy because the image that this portrayed was that of Christian converts.

 Yemenja/Virgen de la Concepcion